Óscar Opazo

-Óscar Mauricio Opazo Lara ([ˈoskaɾ oˈpaso]; born 18 October 1990) is a Chilean footballer who currently plays for Racing Club in the Argentine Primera División as a defender.
+Óscar Mauricio Opazo Lara ([ˈoskaɾ oˈpaso]; born 18 October 1990) is a Chilean footballer who currently plays for Colo-Colo in the Chilean First División as a defender.

 Club career

 In December 2022, he joined Argentine Primera División side Racing Club for the 2023 season.

 International career

 Opazo got his first call up to the senior Chile side for 2018 FIFA World Cup qualifiers against Ecuador and Peru in October 2016.